zhaozilong1988/UITableViewForUnity/README.md

 Check the samples in the [Assets/UIKit/Samples](https://github.com/zhaozilong1988/UITableViewForUnity/tree/master/Assets/UIKit/Samples) folder or in the Unity Package Manager’s Samples tab
 ![](samples_tab.png)

+### Loop scrolling

+Enable the `loop` property of `UITableView` to make the scroll view wrap to the opposite end when reaching its boundary.

 # The concept of design

 The design of UITableViewForUnity referred to the [UITableView](https://developer.apple.com/documentation/uikit/uitableview) of [UIKit](https://developer.apple.com/documentation/uikit) framework on iOS.